 Students and Advisors meet multiple times during the school year to reunite and check on their progress in the college application process.
 Feel free to email us at email@example.com with any questions regarding the program.

-Click here for information about Rice University, including directions and links to the official Rice website.
+Click here for information about Rice University.